refrain4121/EPUB_JFConveter/README.md

 ==============
 USUAGE:

-put the file in source folder and run main.py with python result will in the folder.
+put the file in source folder and run main.py with python.

+result will in the folder.